Hulu & YouTube TV vs. Sinclair: Is Vidgo For You? - The TV Answer Man!

 And there’s also no regional sports channels, from Sinclair or anyone else.

 Bottom line: If you’re looking for an alternative that includes Sinclair, Vidgo isn’t it.
-But if want to try a live streaming service that delivers a lot of TV channels for just $10 a month for two months, you can’t go wrong here.
+But if you want to try a live streaming service that delivers a lot of TV channels for just $10 a month for two months, you can’t go wrong here.

 You can learn more about Vidgo’s channel lineup here.
 The service is available on numerous devices including Roku, Fire TV and Apple TV.